mpang45456/BilboClone/README.md

 `RESET_DB_ALL`: Resets all collections in the `test` database (because `NODE_ENV` is set to `test` in the npm script, see `package.json`)
 `RESET_DB_USERS`: Resets user collection
 ... and so on

-## Rules for Sales Order/Purchase Order States
-- Can only go forward, cannot go backwards
-- Can stay in the same state and persist changes
-- Can only make allocations from the sales orders side
-- Can only make allocations to purchase orders that have CONFIRMED status